Print & Share This Recipe!

 1

-Preheat your oven to 425 F. Slice your sourdough bread and drizzle each slice with extra virgin olive oil.
-Place the bread in the oven or on a grill, toasting until it reaches your desired level of crispness.
-While the bread is toasting, dice your cherry tomatoes and small onion.
-Combine these in a bowl.
+Preheat your oven to 425°F. Slice your sourdough bread and drizzle each slice with extra virgin olive oil.
+Place the slices on a baking sheet and toast in the oven (or on a grill) until golden and crisp.

 2

-While the bread is toasting, dice your cherry tomatoes and small onion.
-Combine these in a bowl.
-To the same bowl, add your goat cheese, salt, and pepper.
-Mix these ingredients well.
-Once your bread is toasted, remove it from the oven or grill.
-Immediately rub each slice with a clove of garlic, making sure to cover all the bread's surfaces.
-Cut the garlic-rubbed bread diagonally into 2 or 3 pieces.
+While the bread is toasting, dice the cherry tomatoes and small onion, and combine them in a bowl.
+Add the goat cheese, a pinch of salt, and a crack of black pepper.
+Mix gently until everything is well combined.
+Once your bread is golden and crisp, take it out of the oven or off the grill.
+While still warm, rub each slice with a peeled garlic clove—this gives it that classic bruschetta flavor.
+Cut the garlic-rubbed bread diagonally into 2 or 3 pieces, depending on size.

 3